sschmid/bee/README.md

 ```

 - `version::bump_minor` - bump the minor version
+- `changelog::merge` - merge the latest changes into the changelog
 - `unity::execute_method BuildIOS` - build the Unity project
 - `ios::archive_project` - archive xcode project
 - `ios::export` - export archive
 - `ios::upload` - upload to [TestFlight](https://developer.apple.com/testflight/)
-- `changelog::merge` - merge the latest changes into the changelog
-- `git::commit_release_sync_master` - commit, tag and merge develop into master
-- `git::push_all` - push develop, master and tags
 - `github::create_release` - create a github release and optionally attach artifacts
 - `slack::message` - send a message via slack to notify the team about a new release